coffeemuggler/eseis/README.md

 **Linux** systems usually have *gcc* pre-installed.
 No further action is needed.

+Furthermore, in order to convert seismic data recorded by a Digos Cube data logger, one needs external software.
+The gipptools (https://www.gfz-potsdam.de/en/section/geophysical-deep-sounding/infrastructure/geophysical-instrument-pool-potsdam-gipp/software/gipptools/) are a collection of functions that are designed to convert the proprietary file format of Cube loggers to mseed files, supported by many seismic data handlign software.
+The gipptools are used by the function aux_stationinfofile() and aux_organisecubefiles().

+If the function aux_fixmseed() shall be used, the additional software dataselect (https://github.com/iris-edu/dataselect) must be installed, as well.

 #### ii.
 Install the package

 I recommend installing 'eseis' from Github using the R package 'devtools' (install it using `install.packages("devtools")`):